Gloves that change temperature based on environment in Virtual Reality (VR).

 Applying controlled temperature changes to a VR experience will increase emotional immersion in the Virtual Reality environment.
 Because of the many thermoreceptors in the hand, a glove may be able to induce perceived whole-body temperature change.

-I worked very closely with a fellow colleague whose background was in computer science - he proposed using a peltier device with a heat sink and fan to both heat and cool the gloves and I proposed using a thermistor to monitor the safety of the internal temperature of the gloves (which I had experience with only from my architectural engineering days).
+I worked very closely with a fellow colleague whose background was in computer science.
 Since I was comfortable with physical fabrication I took on the challenge of building the gloves.
 After MANY failed prototypes I figured out how to compactly affix all of these components into a glove...

 ●Active cooling fans